-The necessary transformational changes are likely to be more acceptable if rooted in the development aspirations of the economy and society within which they take place (Jones et al. 2013; Dubash 2012) and may enable a new social contract to address a complex set of inter-linkages across sectors, classes and the whole economy (Fleurbaey et al. 2018).
+The necessary transformational changes are likely to be more acceptable if rooted in the development aspirations of the economy and society within which they take place (Dubash 2012; Jones et al. 2013) and may enable a new social contract to address a complex set of inter-linkages across sectors, classes and the whole economy (Fleurbaey et al. 2018).

 Taking advantage of windows of opportunity and disruptions to mindsets and socio-technical systems could advance deeper transformations.
-These might include the globally declining costs of renewables (Fig.1.7, 2.2.5, Box 16.2), emerging social norms for climate mitigation (Green and Denniss 2018), or the COVID-19 pandemic, all of which might be harnessed to centre political action on protecting human and planetary health (Büchs et al. 2020), but if not handled carefully could also risk to undermine the support for transformation.
+These might include the globally declining costs of renewables (Figure 1.7, Section 2.2.5 and Box 16.2), emerging social norms for climate mitigation (Green and Denniss 2018), or the COVID-19 pandemic, all of which might be harnessed to centre political action on protecting human and planetary health (Büchs et al. 2020), but if not handled carefully could also risk undermining the support for transformation.